-- 1. At Launch for incoming students; again reinforced as students sign the Honor Code and review the Compact before the White Coat Ceremony - 2.
-At the beginning of Year 2 - 3.
-During Kickoff to Stage 2 - 4.
-During the Introduction to application for Residency process in Year 4
+- 1. At Launch for incoming students; again reinforced as students sign the Honor Code and review the Compact before the White Coat Ceremony

+- 2. At the beginning of Year 2

+- 3. During Kickoff to Stage 2

+- 4. During Stage 2 Homeweek